HangCcZ/Full-Stack-Social-Media-Deploy/README.md

 # This is a full stack web application that allow users to share news, idea and more.
 [Click here to see the live version.
 Sign up an account and leave a post!](https://full-stack-blog-sharing.herokuapp.com/)

-## This web application utilizing React, Redux, Express, Node, MongoDB and React Bootstrap.
+# Framework, library and tool used
+- React
+- Redux
+- Express
+- Node
+- MongoDB
+- React Bootstrap
+- Postman

-### Future plans and updates on the application:
+# Future plans and updates on the application:
  - Modify Header component in sign-up page
  - Refactor sign-in form with formik
  - Sign-up validation